COVID-19 Updates: State of public health emergency declared.

 - the particulars of the claim

-In order to establish a claim, an appraisal will likely be required.
+In order to establish a claim, you will likely require an appraisal.

-Once an owner has filed a claim with the Municipality, the claimant and the Municipality will discuss the particulars of the claim.
+Once an owner files a claim with the municipality, the claimant and the municipality discuss the particulars of the claim.

 Step 3: Arbitration

-If the parties are unable to agree to the amount of the claim, the claimant and the Municipality may agree to determine the claim through binding arbitration.
+If the parties disagree on the amount of compensation for injurious affection, the claimant and the municipality may agree to have the amount determined through binding arbitration.

-Step 4: Applying to the Land Compensation Board
+Step 4: Applying to the Land and Property Rights Tribunal

-- If the parties do not agree upon binding arbitration, a claimant may file its claim with the Board, and the Board will determine compensation.
+- If the parties do not agree on binding arbitration, a claimant may file an application with the Tribunal, and the Tribunal determines compensation.

-- Section 534 claims before the Board should be commenced by filing an Application for Determination of Compensation (ADC).
+- Section 534 claims may be started by filing an Application for Determination of Compensation (ADC).

-- Even though a section 534 claim is different than an expropriation, the Board will follow the procedures in the Expropriation Act and the Expropriation Act Rules of Procedure and Practice to the greatest extent possible.
+- Even though a section 534 claim is different from an expropriation claim, the Tribunal will follow the procedures in the Expropriation Act and the Expropriation Act Rules of Procedure and Practice to the greatest extent possible.

 Alberta Land Stewardship Act

-An owner may also apply to the Board under section 38 of the ALSA for a determination of compensation if the owner and the Crown cannot agree to compensation payable under a conservation directive.
+An owner may also apply to the Tribunal for a determination of compensation if the owner and the Crown cannot agree to compensation payable under a conservation directive.

 Irrigation Districts Act

-Although a party cannot dispute the right of the district to remove a parcel from the district in accordance with the Irrigation Districts Act, a landowner may appeal the amount of compensation related to the removal.
+Although a party cannot dispute the right of the district to remove a parcel from the district in accordance with the Irrigation Districts Act, an owner may appeal the amount of compensation related to the removal.

-An irrigator receiving a written notice under subsection 2 may enter into an agreement with the district for compensation respecting the parcel.
-Where the irrigator and the district are unable to reach an agreement, the owner may refer the matter to the Board within 60 days after the date that a written notice is received.
+An irrigator receiving a written notice may enter into an agreement with the district for compensation with respect to the parcel.
+When the irrigator and the district fail to reach an agreement, the owner refers the matter of compensation to the Tribunal within 60 days after the date they receive a written notice.

-According to section 87(9) of the Irrigation Districts Act, the Board may order the district to pay compensation to the owner for the parcel in an amount based on the difference between the market value of the land and improvements once irrigation acres are deleted from the assessment roll and the parcel is removed from the district.
+Compensation is based on the difference between the market value of the land and improvements with irrigation acres and the market value of the land and improvements once irrigation acres are deleted from the assessment roll and the parcel is removed from the district.